Advanced Kernel Threat Detection for Blue Teams

 A dimly lit desk setup featuring a computer monitor displaying a document titled 'General Hardening Guideline'.
 The desk has a mechanical keyboard with blue and red keys, a lamp providing light on the right side, and various small items including notes pinned to the wall, a notebook, and a cup.
 There is a mesh office chair in front of the desk.

-Compiler Passes & Security
+Compiler & Binary Security

 The image features a computer screen displaying a coding environment.
 The screen shows a text editor with various files and folders listed on the left-hand side, while the main coding area is open with a command line interface.
 There are green text outputs typical of command line operations performed on a black background.